Betstar

-Betstar (Eskander's Betstar) established in 2007, is an Australian Corporate Bookmaking firm that are based and established within Melbourne and Darwin.
+Betstar (also known as Eskander's Betstar) established in 2007, is an Australian Corporate Bookmaking firm that are based and established within Melbourne and Darwin.
 BetStar were acquired by British bookmakers Ladbrokes Coral (formerly Ladbrokes) in 2014.
 In 2018, Ladbrokes Coral (and therefore Betstar) were acquired by gaming group Entain (formerly GVC Holdings).

 Betstar employ 40+ staff split between the Melbourne & Darwin offices.
-Betstar turns over in excess of $275 million per year & offers customers phone or internet betting as well as sporting news, commentary, competitions and promotions.
+Betstar turns over in excess of $275 million per year.